PyO3/pyo3/guide/src/exception.md

 The code snippet above will raise a `ValueError` in Python if `String::parse()` returns an error.

-## Using exceptions defined in python code
+## Using exceptions defined in Python code

 It is possible to use an exception defined in Python code as a native Rust type.
 The `import_exception!` macro allows importing a specific exception class and defines a zero-sized Rust type